deepaklearner/sample_cypher/simple2.md

 OPTIONAL MATCH (m)-[:HAS_ATTRIBUTE]->(n:Name)
 WITH e, m, n,
      CASE
-         WHEN NOT m.employeeNumber IN [manager.employeeNumber | manager IN managers]
-         THEN managers + [{employeeNumber: m.employeeNumber, givenName: n.givenName, familyName: n.familyName}]
+         WHEN NOT m.employeeNumber IN [manager.employeeNumber FROM manager IN managers] THEN managers + [{employeeNumber: m.employeeNumber, givenName: n.givenName, familyName: n.familyName}]
          ELSE managers
      END AS managers